 2020 Suzuki Jimny 4X4 Review: Small Off-Road Vehicle | 1.5 102Hp

 First, it was called Samurai and since 1998 Jimny, but the substance has remained the same: it is the smallest off-road on the market.
-He is capable of big things in off-road, while on the road he must accept the limits.
+He is capable of big things off-road.
+While on the road, he must accept the limits.

 2020 Suzuki Jimny 4X4 Interior

-The interior plastics are all rigid, as expected from a robust off-road, however, the finishes do not disappoint.
+The interior plastics are all rigid, as expected from a robust off-road; however, the finishes do not disappoint.

 2020 Suzuki Jimny 4X4 Performance

-On the road, he gets better than before, but remains a self-conscious car, with narrow tires and a little precise steering, slow to realign after a bend, demultiplied and with a dead zone in the middle.
+On the road, he gets better than before but remains a self-conscious car, with narrow tires and a little precise steering, slow to realign after a bend, demultiplied, and with a dead zone in the middle.
 The approach must be sweet, especially when cornering, where the limits are clear if you force the rhythm a bit.

-Nothing dramatic: at low speeds it is a pleasure to use it, even in the middle of traffic, where I look at the passengers of the other cars from top to bottom (it is 12 centimeters higher than a Vitara) and I appreciate the soft friction and perception of space thanks to the square bonnet and the large glazed surface.
+Nothing dramatic: at low speeds, it is a pleasure to use it, even in the middle of traffic, where I look at the passengers of the other cars from top to bottom (it is 12 centimeters higher than a Vitara), and I appreciate the soft friction and perception of space thanks to the square bonnet and the large glazed surface.

 The 1.5-liter aspirated engine of 102 bhp and 130 Nm is lively above 3,500 rpm (130 Nm are all present at the 4,000 rpm call), while the bass is a bit lazy.
-The advantage of not being supercharged is perceived in off-road, where you can perfectly dose the amount of gas desired.
+The advantage of not being supercharged is perceived off-road, where you can correctly dose the amount of gas desired.

 2020 Suzuki Jimny 4X4 Price